 Genealogy

-While googling one day, I stumbled across some online cemetary records for Meade KS, where one of my great-grandfathers is buried.
+While googling one day, I stumbled across some online cemetary records for Meade Kansas, where one of my great-grandfathers is buried.
 This led to email correspondence with Carol Friesen of Tulsa OK, an avid genealogist who does a lot of genealogical data entry.
 She asked if I could send any updates for "my" family ...

 And here is the Klaas P L Reimer family-tree, a subset of the above, which resides on this website.
 This copy contains further corrections, which still need to be submitted to the GRANDMA project, namely: